krlawrence/graph/README.md

 - The next step in our journey is to move beyond the Gremlin console and take a look at interacting with a TinkerGraph using Java and Groovy applications.

-**Chapter 7 - INTRODUCING JANUS GRAPH**
-- As we continue the journey beyond the Gremlin Console, we now also move beyond TinkerGraph.
-This chapter introduces JanusGraph and includes a discussion of defining schema, managing trabsactions, and different storage and indexing options.

-**Chapter 8 - INTRODUCING GREMLIN SERVER**
+**Chapter 7 - INTRODUCING GREMLIN SERVER**
 - Our journey so far has focussed on working with graphs in a "directly attached" fashion.
 We now introduce Gremlin Server as a way to deploy and interact with remotely hosted graphs.

-**Chapter 9 - COMMON GRAPH SERIALIZATION FORMATS**
+**Chapter 8 - COMMON GRAPH SERIALIZATION FORMATS**
 - Having introduced Gremlin Server we take a look at some common Graph serialization file formats along with coverage of how to use them in the context of TinkerPop enabled graphs.
 We take a close look at the TinkerPop GraphSON (JSON) format which is used extensively when using Gremlin queries in conjunction with a Gremlin Server.

-**Chapter 10 - FURTHER READING**
+**Chapter 9 - FURTHER READING**
 - Our journey to explore Apache TinkerPop and Gremlin concludes with a look at useful sources of further reading.
 We present l links to useful web sites where you can find tools and documentation for many of the topics and technologies covered in